 Experience attendance is mandatory.
 There are no excused absences.
 If a student is unable to safely travel to an experience site, the student must immediately notify the preceptor and the Office of Experiential Programs that he/she will be absent.
 Absence due to illness must be accompanied by a physician's written explanation.
 The physician may not be related to the student.
 If a student misses any hours, those hours must be made up according to the preceptor's scheduled arrangement.
 The student's preceptor, at the preceptor's discretion on a case-by-case basis, may make special arrangements to accommodate the student's absence under special circumstances.
 If the experience ends prior to the hours being made up, the student's final experience grade will be decreased by one letter grade for each portion of a four-hour absence, regardless of the reason.
+For IPPE experiences, this may result in a decrease from "pass" to "fail."
 For example, a student's grade will be decreased two letter grades if the student does not make up a four hour and one-minute absence.
 Although reasonable efforts may be made to promote successful experience completion, experience hours must be made up to avoid grade adjustment and the student is not guaranteed successful experience completion.